abs0luty/gleam-tutorial/src/tuples-and-lists.md

 list.fold([1, 2, 3], 0, fn(acc, x) { acc + x }) // 6
 ```

-These are your “loops” in functional Gleam.
+These are your "loops" in functional Gleam.

 ### Find & predicates